Turning Stumbling Blocks into Stepping Stones for Those With Reading Issues

 Because a private school may not have the personnel for an assessment

-Because a parent may want a seond opinion for a former assessment
+Because a parent may want a seond opinion or a quicker timeline for assessment

 WHAT ARE THE COSTS OF ASSESSMENT?

-An average assessment battery w/ D.A.S.A. can range from 349-399 for a full evaluation and report, including tutoring targets and accommodations recommendations .
+An average assessment battery w/ D.A.S.A. is as low as 349 for a full evaluation and report, including tutoring targets and accommodations recommendations .
 Compare our fees to others' and you will be pleasantly surprised.
-Using qualified state certified Educational DIagnisticians or state certified Master Reading Teachers, we test in our home offices or the client's home, and those savings are passed on to you.
+Using qualified state certified Educational Diagnosticians or state certified Master Reading Teachers, we test in our home offices or the client's home, and those savings are passed on to you.
 We are here to help, not to exploit.

 D.A.S.A. specializes in dyslexia evaluations for ages 5 through 23, but we are also able to test adults using nationally recognized assessments.
 It is important to remember that an effective assessment needs to be a combination of tests, interviews, and samples which give a complete picture of the reader's strengths and weaknesses and which measure the characteristics of dyslexia against its definitions.